Summer Means Road Trips and Increased Bear Activity

 TWRA offers the following guidelines to minimize many unnecessary and potentially dangerous bear encounters.

-o When camping in bear country, keep all food stored in a vehicle and away from tents, and dispose of food waste in the proper receptacles.
+- When camping in bear country, keep all food stored in a vehicle and away from tents, and dispose food waste in the proper receptacles.

-o Make your presence known by yelling and shouting at the bear to scare it away.
+- Make your presence known by yelling and shouting at the bear in an attempt to scare it away.

-o If approached by a bear, stand your ground, raise your arms to appear larger, yell, and throw rocks or sticks until they leave the area.
+- If approached by a bear, stand your ground, raise your arms to appear larger, yell and throw rocks or sticks until it leaves the area.

-o Never run from a black bear!
-This will often trigger its instinct to chase.
+- Never run from a black bear!
+This will often trigger its natural instinct to chase.

-o If a black bear attacks, fight back aggressively and do not play dead!
+- If a black bear attacks, fight back aggressively and do not play dead!
 Use pepper spray, sticks, rocks, or anything you can find to defend yourself.
 If cornered or threatened, bears may slap the ground, “pop” their jaws, or “huff” as a warning.
 If you see these behaviors, you are too close!
-Slowly back away while always facing the bear.
+Slowly back away while facing the bear at all times.

 TWRA encourages residents to contact them immediately if they witness aggressive behavior by black bears at: tn.gov/twra/law-enforcement#accident.
 For additional information about what to do when encountering a bear while hiking and camping visit, bearwise.org.